SEO for SaaS: Actionable Tips on How to Grow Traffic for Your SaaS Company

 - Improving your site’s user experience from mobile responsiveness to fast loading speed to other factors that will keep your audience on your site longer.

-Technical SEO optimization can be a very broad (and deeply technical) subject, but this checklist by Search Engine Journal—designed for non-technical marketers— can help you.
+Technical SEO optimization for SaaS can be a very broad (and deeply technical) subject, but this checklist by Search Engine Journal—designed for non-technical marketers— can help you.

 In the SaaS niche, technical optimization is arguably even more important, since all your competitors are already tech-savvy with properly functioning websites.